BasementKrew/revelation.io/_posts/2017-10-02-codable-json-swift.md

     }
 }
 ```
-Fairly anti climax since it is the last example, but it does show case how easy it is to implement `Codable`.
+Fairly anticlimactic for the last example, but it does showcase how easy it is to implement `Codable`.

 ### End

-I am quite excited about the `Codable` protocol so far and it does eliminate quite a bit of the standard boilerplate with JSON parsing in Swift.
-I am also excited to get back to blogging and we are going to try and keep the momentum going.
-Austin has some fun Go things coming up next to keep the content flowing with the hope for a bi-weekly schedule of posting, so [follow](https://twitter.com/vluxeio) the Vluxe twitter account to keep in the loop (or in youtube terms...
+I'm quite excited about the `Codable` protocol and the fact that it eliminate tons of boilerplate with JSON parsing in Swift.
+I'm also thrilled to be blogging again and we are going to try and keep the momentum going.
+Austin has some fun Go things coming up next to keep the content flowing with the hope for a bi-weekly schedule.
+If you want to stay in the loop, go [follow](https://twitter.com/vluxeio) the Vluxe twitter account (or in Youtuber terms...
 SHARE, LIKE, AND SUBSCRIBE).
 We will talk (write?) to y'all soon.

 - [Mike Ash's technical post](https://www.mikeash.com/pyblog/friday-qa-2017-07-14-swiftcodable.html)
 - [Apple's encoding doc](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types)